wplib/wplib/README.md

 We are actively working on it with a goal to develop stable beta versions that can be used in production, and then a 1.0.0 version when we are comfortable that the majority of the API will not need to change.

 ##Demo Themes
+Unfortunately these are **woefully out-of-date**, and may have bugs with the latest version of WPLib _(remember, we are still pre-1.0 and are still changing things.)_

+We plan to update them in the near future, sooner if we have people who are pushing us to do so. :-)

 - [Underscores4WPLib](https://github.com/wplib/underscores4wplib) - A port of an [Underscores](http://underscores.me) starter theme that can be used as a starter theme but is intended more to allow for comparison between standard WordPress theming practices and using WPLib best practices instead.
 - [LawPress](https://github.com/wplib/lawpress) - A demo theme that will eventually be a full-fledged law firm CMS starter theme.